Query Inspections

 ]query_summary_for_job

-query_summary_for_jobReturns the per-job-tag breakdown for a job.
-A job_tag is the job's job_id joined with the leading SQL keyword (e.g. SELECT, INSERT), separated by &&&.
-Each row has the count and total cost for that tag plus a sample query.
+query_summary_for_jobReturns a per-job_tag breakdown for a job.
+A job_tag is the job's job_id joined by the &&& separator to the leading SQL keyword of each query (its first whitespace-delimited token, e.g. SELECT or INSERT), so each row rolls up the count and total cost for that statement type plus one sample query.
+Primary source is query_history; tags present only in related_jobs are appended.

 Call once per job_id — it returns the complete result set.